kaitmore/sonify/README.md

 // Instantiate a new Sonify instance with our data,
 // with a song length of 10 seconds.
 Resulting pitches
-// should span 3 octaves, starting from the 6th octave const Sonifier = new Sonify(data, 10, {
+// should span 3 octaves, starting from C06.
+const Sonifier = new Sonify(data, 10, {
   octaves: 3,
   baseOctave: 6